 It’s somewhat mind-boggling to think about, but just 10 years ago social media management was considered to be a complete novelty by many mainstream professionals.
 Now, in 2017, it’s considered vital by marketing agencies around the world.
-According to Social Media Examiner’s 2016 Industry Report, 90% of marketers believe that social media is important to their business.

 Knowing that social media should be a part of your marketing strategy is one thing, but actually developing and managing a campaign is a whole other issue.
 Here are some essential tips that will help you build and implement a strong social media management plan:

 - Establish campaign goals

 - Lay out a plan of action

 - Evaluate with metrics and use your tools

 - Know when to outsource your social media management